Brighton, Ontario

-Brighton is a town in Northumberland County, Ontario, Canada, approximately 150 km east of Toronto and 100 km west of Kingston.
+Brighton is a municipality in Northumberland County, Ontario, Canada, approximately 150 km east of Toronto and 100 km west of Kingston.
 It is traversed by both Highway 401 and the former Highway 2.
 The west end of the Murray Canal that leads east to the Bay of Quinte is at the east end of the town.

 It is home to over 12,108 inhabitants, with a higher than average percentage of those retired.

 Presqu'ile Provincial Park, just south of the town centre, is one of Brighton's most popular attractions.
 The park is notable for bird-watching and other nature-oriented activities.
-Memory Junction Railway Museum, located in a former Grand Trunk station, has a collection of rail equipment and memorabilia.
+Memory Junction Railway Museum, located in a former Grand Trunk station, had a collection of rail equipment and memorabilia but is currently closed.
 In late September, Brighton is host to Applefest, its largest yearly festival.

 Geography

 Communities

 Besides the town proper of Brighton, the municipality of Brighton comprises a number of villages and hamlets, including the following communities: